Retrospective on Big B at Kolkata film festival; 183 movies to be screened | Entertainment

 - India

-A retrospective on Amitabh Bachchan, celebrating his life and works, will be one of the highlights of the 28th Kolkata International Film Festival (KIFF), to be held from December 15-22, a minister said here on Saturday.
+A retrospective on Amitabh Bachchan, celebrating his life and works, will be one of the highlights of the 28th Kolkata International Film Festival (KIFF), to be held from December 15-22, a West Bengal minister said here.

 Bachchan's 1973 film 'Abhimaan', directed by Hrishikesh Mukherjee, will be screened as the inaugural film, Biswas told reporters.